mklindtner/dtu-softwareTech/1sem/operationsystems/readme.md

 for ensuring "execvp" works as expected. (for linux, the default location for shell commands is located in"/bin")

 1) Ensure you're standing in the path you opened the zip file
-2) Compile the file "mklab.c"; clang -o selfmade_term mklab.c
+2) Compile the file "mklab.c"; clang -o <name> mklab.c
-3) You're now presented with a range of possibilities.
-See Examples for more
+3) execute any of the commands implemented
+4) write "exit" to stop

 ## Examples <br />